hubidu/heimdall-io/report-app/README.md

 ## Backlog V 2.1

+- TestStatus: Wenn going to page with browser back, scroll to previous position on page
+- TestStatus: Show when the last test was run/when was the status report updated (could also link to the last "Test Run")
 - Browser console logs: Should highlight errors "with a status of 5xx"
 - TestStatus: Show path prefix on feature boxes
 - Show relative time on source snippets/screenshots